 Men vs. the stage fear and women vs. the stage fear

-A telephone survey was conducted in the United States in 2001, with a total number of participants reaching 1,016 people (over the age of 17).
+A telephone survey was conducted in the United States in 2001, with the total number of participants reaching 1,016 people (over the age of 17).
 This survey studied the worst fears of Americans.
-It was revealed that 37% of men and 44% of women suffered from the glossophobia.
+It was revealed that 37% of men and 44% of women suffered from glossophobia.

-My MA study also showed that as compared to men, the percentage of individuals with an average or above average level of the fear is significantly higher in women (65%) than it is in men (53.4%).
-A particularly notable difference occurs when comparing people with a high level of the fear of public speaking.
-In this case 42.4% of the women obtained the score in the test (only 18.8% of the men).
+My MA study also showed that as compared to men, the percentage of individuals with an average or above-average level of the fear is significantly higher in women (65%) than it is in men (53.4%).
+A particularly notable difference occurs when comparing people with a high level of fear of public speaking.
+In this case, 42.4% of the women obtained the score in the test (only 18.8% of the men).

 Does it decrease with age?

-However, it is also quite logical that the younger you are, the less experience you have with public appearances and the less ability to cope with the situation.
+However, it is also quite logical that the younger you are, the less experience you have with public appearances and the less able to cope with the situation.